 I have an eclectic taste in music, love collecting vinyl, and am always searching for new and interesting artists and groups!
 I also enjoy baking, knitting, and scrapbooking.

-Umass Lowell - BS, Physics
+Undergraduate Degree: Umass Lowell - Bachelor of Science, Physics

-Umass Lowell - MS, Physics
+Graduate Degree: Umass Lowell - Master of Science, Physics

 GRE Quantitative: 750

 Animal Rescue and Volunteering at the Lowell Humane Society.
 Also, music!
 Listening to it, collecting it (especially on vinyl!), and singing it (choir kid all though middle and high school, college, and into grad school).
 I also enjoy boring old lady t